The Dominance and Monopolies Review: Bulgaria

 Year in review

-Information about pending cases in 2020 is summarised below.
-The year passed without any fines being issued for abuse of dominance.
+Information about pending cases in 2021 is summarised below.

 Investigations of abuse of dominance pending at the CPC